-In 2019, Canadian Utilities Limited disposed of its 50 per cent ownership in Brighton Beach Plant joint venture as part of the sale of the Canadian fossil fuel-based electricity generation business (see Note 23).
+In 2019, the Company disposed of its 50 per cent ownership in Brighton Beach Plant joint venture as part of the sale of the Canadian fossil fuel-based electricity generation business (see Note 23).
 Prior to the sale, Brighton Beach Plant was included in the Energy Infrastructure segment.